awsdocs/aws-iot-docs/developerguide/thing-registry.md

 The AttachThingPrincipal command does not produce any output\.

+For more information, see [attach\-thing\-principal](https://docs.aws.amazon.com/cli/latest/reference/iot/attach-thing-principal.html) from the AWS CLI Command Reference\.

 ## Detach a principal from a thing<a name="detach-thing-principal"></a>

 You can use the DetachThingPrincipal command to detach a certificate from a thing: